cachengo/recipes/vaultwarden/README.md

 2. Once you've reached the admin page you should be prompted with a login screen.
 Use the password you set in the parameters section of the instillation to login.

-3. From there you can create and control all the vaults, orgs, and users.
+3. From there you can control all the settings within the admin page.
+From basic to advanced settings and backups.
+You can also create and delete users, orgs, and vaults.